SonalPinto/kronos/docs/ldst_unit.md

 ![Kronos LSU Store](_images/kronos_lsu-store.svg)

-Overall, the control logic is represented by this FSM.
+Overall, the control logic is represented by this control sequencer.
 Under ideal circumstances, aligned or misaligned with no boundary crossing memory operations take 2 cycles, and boundary crossing ones take 3 cycles.
 Surely this could be cut down by a cycle, but I chose to register the memory controls, address and data.

 ![Kronos LSU FSM](_images/kronos_lsu-ctrl.svg)